 In addition to the GDPR, the European Commission has another draft regulation in the approval process that focuses on a person's right to conduct a private life.
 The proposed legislation, known as the Regulation on Privacy and Electronic Communications, or ePrivacy Regulation, would replace the current ePrivacy Directive.
-While the text of the ePrivacy Regulation is still under development, the recent Planet49-judgment of the Court of Justice of the European Union and regulators' recent guidance and increased enforcement activity are driving increased attention to cookies and other tracking technologies.
-Some regulators have started to enforce the strict approach in recent guidance.
+While the text of the ePrivacy Regulation is still under development, the 2019 Planet49-judgment of the Court of Justice of the European Union and regulators' recent guidance and increased enforcement activity are driving increased attention to cookies and other tracking technologies.
+Some regulators have started to enforce the strict approach in recent guidance; the Belgian Data Protection Authority for instance has been proactively looking for cookie infringements on (press) websites and placed those websites under scrutiny in recent case law.
+Moreover, the EDPB has published the Cookie Banner Taskforce Report, which identifies common minimum thresholds for the data protection authorities in relation to cookies.
 Compliance with existing and future rules concerning cookies and other tracking technologies could lead to substantial costs, require significant systems changes, limit the effectiveness of our marketing activities, divert the attention of our technology personnel, adversely affect our margins, increase costs and subject us to additional liabilities.
 Regulation of cookies and similar technologies may lead to broader restrictions on our marketing and personalization activities and may negatively impact our efforts to understand users.